 DCA assists in lobbying Congress on critical industry issues, the most important of which is authorization and funding for projects.
 DCA staff works closely with congressional and Corps staff to understand how budget decisions will affect the market and disseminate that information to association members.
 Staffers make clear the implications of budget cuts to government decision-makers familiar with the industry.

-Upon approval by its Board of Directors, DCA may choose to tackle an issue (such as project funding) on behalf of the general membership.
+Upon approval by its Board of Directors, DCA may choose to tackle an issue on behalf of the general membership.
 These issues are typically handled by separate subcommittees.
 If an issue affects only a portion of the membership, then a Special Project Group may be formed, the costs of which absorbed by the affected members.

 Every spring DCA conducts an annual conference where its members engage in social events and activities with each other and their spouses.
 The highlight of the meeting is a presentation by a prominent guest speaker(s) from the Corps whose discussions provide important information on issues affecting the dredging industry.
 The give-and-take opportunities afforded DCA members and Corps officials prove invaluable in creating a mutual understanding across the industry.